-- 3.94 Due to the application of exclusion criteria, most of Fonterra's ISMP is not included in the base milk price calculation.
-Of the total sales of ISMP in 2019/20 and 2020/21 (and and and are sales), respectively), just 4,300 MT and 3,400 MT respectively were included as price-informing sales in the base milk price calculation in those years. - 3.95 If Fonterra had excluded ISMP from the 2019/20 base milk price, the base milk price would have been ~0.15 cents per kgMS lower, with most of this impact due to a decrease in the weight placed on off-GDT sales.
+- 3.123 As part of our focused review of ISMP this year we considered the overall materiality of the impact of the inclusion of ISMP on the base milk price.
+Due to the application of exclusion criteria, most of Fonterra's ISMP is not included in the base milk price calculation.
+82 Of the total sales of ISMP in 2019/20 and 2020/21 and and price are respectively), just 4,300 MT and 3,400 MT respectively were included as price-informing sales in the base milk price calculation in those years. - 3.124 If Fonterra had excluded ISMP from the 2019/20 base milk price, the base milk price would have been ~0.15 cents per kgMS lower, with most of this impact due to a decrease in the weight placed on off-GDT sales.
 We consider this impact to be immaterial.
+The impact on the 2020/21 base milk price is similarly immaterial.

-Can ISMP can be a substitute for MH SMP given their different functional properties?
+Can ISMP be a substitute for MH SMP given their different functional properties?

-3.96 Miraka has criticised the Commission's review of fat and protein specifications and asserted that the Commission has failed to take account of the different functional properties of products in considering whether they constitute a commodity product.
+3.125 Miraka has criticised the Commission's review of fat and protein specifications and asserted that the Commission has failed to take account of the different functional